camercu/oscp-prep/CHEATSHEET.md

 # Now `smbclient localhost -p 4445 -N -L` will let us list the SMB shares of
 # internal_server_ip, which is only reachable from jumpbox_ip

-# SSH local port forward to send traffic from our local port 4445 to victim's
+# SSH local port forward to send traffic from our local port 8080 to victim's
-# port 445 (to get around firewall restrictions that don't allow remote
+# port 80 (to get around firewall restrictions that don't allow remote
 # connections to that port, but allow us to ssh in)
-ssh victim@victim_ip -gL 8080:localhost:80
+ssh victim@$VICTIM_IP -gL 8080:localhost:80
-# Now `curl localhost:8080` will fetch victim_ip:80 which is not reachable
+# Now `curl localhost:8080` will fetch $VICTIM_IP:80 which is not reachable
 # from the outside

 ## Remote Forwarding #################################